owid/owid-datasets/datasets/COVID Government Response (OxBSG)/README.md

 1 - recommend closing (or work from home)
 2 - require closing (or work from home) for some sectors or categories of workers
-3 - require closing (or work from home) all but essential workplaces (eg grocery stores, doctors) No data - blank
+3 - require closing (or work from home) all but essential workplaces (e.g. grocery stores, doctors) No data - blank

 Cancel public events: